Skip to content

 But while she had cultivated this following on social platforms, she faced limitations — immediacy over depth, diluted messaging, and limited monetisation.
 Her ambition was to scale into a sustainable business on a platform she owned, one that people wouldn’t just use, but pay for, without sacrificing the trust and quality her audience valued.

-For us, this partnership was about more than just building a product.
-It was a chance to align with a creator whose values reflect our own, while also testing a bigger hypothesis: can AI meaningfully accelerate product development without compromising the craft that defines us?
+For us, this partnership and build was a chance to align with a creator whose values reflect our own, while also testing a bigger hypothesis: can AI meaningfully accelerate product development without compromising the craft that defines us?
 And would this mean eliminating ourselves in the process?

 The challenge